 The speaker is simply hoping to draw attention to the reason that people celebrate Christmas in the first place.
 This continues into the next stanza.

 Anaphora is used again in this stanza with the word “No” beginning two, and “Nor” one, of the lines.
 By repeating the negation, he is able to build up the importance of Christmas.
 It is “not” any of the things he mentions in the first three lines, or in the previous six.
 Christmas is not about “love…in a family,” or “carolling in frosty air” or, “all the steeple-shaking bells.”
 These three things, especially when compared to the last stanza, seem to be more important.

-But, the speaker does not really thinks so.
+But, the speaker does not really think so.
 He sees them as being just as disconnected to Christmas as the ugly ties and bath salts.
 What is important, is the story of Christ and how “God was man in Palestine.”
 The sacrifice that Christ made now lives “today in Bread and Wine.”
-It is this simple fact that should be appreciated on Christmas, or at least in amongst the carolling and gift giving.
+It is this simple fact that should be appreciated on Christmas, or at least in amongst the caroling and gift-giving.